KoinaVerma/Blinkit-Sales-Analysis/README.md

 ### DATA SOURCE

-The data was sourced from Kaggle, which provides various fictitious datasets for portfolio projects.
+The data was sourced from Kaggle.com, which provides various fictitious datasets for portfolio projects.
 This specific dataset contains detailed records of grocery sales, including:

 - **Product Information**: Item type, fat content, visibility, and weight.
 - **Outlet Information**: Size, type, location, and establishment year.